-Traditional Medicare and Ambetter only.
+Traditional Medicare only.
 As secondary plans for Medicare, we accept only Medigap (official Medicare supplement) plans - if you do not have a Medigap plan, and instead have a group/employer plan as your secondary coverage, you will be required to pay for your 20% coinsurance up front, then will be reimbursed if and when your insurance covers the cost of the visit.
 If you have any other commercial health insurance plan, Dr. Chalfin is out of network, and you will be responsible for the fee-for-service rates at the time of service.
 We urge you to contact your insurance to have a better understanding of what is covered under your specific policy.
 Please note: the fees are for doctor's visits only; any testing ordered, including laboratory studies, imaging, EEGs, etc. can be done through your insurance coverage.

 Do I need a referral?

 Every insurance policy is different.
 Please find out from your insurance carrier if you need a referral for reimbursement of your visit.
 Though a referral may not be required for traditional Medicare patients, we encourage seeing your PCP first whenever you have a medical concern so diagnostic testing or treatment can be started.